jopemachine/awesome-stars/README.md

 - [automation-stack/electron-sudo](https://github.com/automation-stack/electron-sudo) - Electron subprocesses with administrative privileges, prompting the user with an OS dialog if necessary.
 - [jenslind/electron-positioner](https://github.com/jenslind/electron-positioner) - :pushpin: Helps positioning your electron windows.
 - [getstation/electron-process-manager](https://github.com/getstation/electron-process-manager) - Process manager UI for Electron applications
-- [klarna/electron-redux](https://github.com/klarna/electron-redux) - Use redux in the main and browser processes in electron
 - [delvedor/electron-is](https://github.com/delvedor/electron-is) - An 'is' utility for Electron which provides a set of handy functions, with a self-descriptive name.
 - [sindresorhus/package-json](https://github.com/sindresorhus/package-json) - Get metadata of a package from the npm registry
 - [sindresorhus/junk](https://github.com/sindresorhus/junk) - Filter out OS junk files like .DS_Store and Thumbs.db